 What Other Options Do I Have Besides Guardianship?

 There are many other options besides a Nevada Guardianship.
 If you are looking for a more permanent arrangement, you might consider adoption.
 Other options include Power of Attorney, Representative Payee, Living Will & Trust, Temporary Guardianship and Supported Decision Making.
 Our experienced guardianship attorneys are happy to discuss each option.
 For more information call us at (702) 433-2889 or fill out our on-line form.

 Why Hire Us For Your Guardianship?

-At Rosenblum Law Offices, we have handled hundreds of Guardianship matters and we understand that pursuing a guardianship is not always easy.
+At Rosenblum Law Offices, we have handled hundreds of Guardianship matters.
+We understand that pursuing a guardianship is not always easy.
 From hotly contested cases to consent guardianships, our Guardianship Attorneys know the ins and outs of guardianship court.
-We work with our clients to ensure that both the Guardian’s rights and the Ward’s rights are protected and that our clients receive the best possible outcome for their family during a difficult time.
+We work with our clients to ensure that both the Guardian’s rights and the Protected Person’s rights are protected.
+Our goal is to ensure that our clients receive the best possible outcome for their family during a difficult time.
 If you need a guardianship, call us today at (702) 433-2889 or fill out our on-line form for more information.